Tax Comparison Calculators Utah

 Calculation methodology and assumptions

 Your marginal tax rate is the rate on your last dollar earned.
 Your effective rate is total tax ÷ total income — always lower than marginal.
+State tax is computed using Utah's actual tax brackets, both for the dollar amount owed and for the marginal rate (the rate of whichever bracket contains your taxable income).
 Utah uses a flat 4.65% rate, making marginal and effective state rates identical.

 Data Source